 Imagined futures of consumption

 Representations and expectations of the future play a critical role in the present.
 Visions of collective futures embody expectations of future states, pragmatic beliefs about the way the world works, and beliefs about the nature of ‘the common good’.
 Imagined futures of consumption have played an important role in economic and political imaginaries since the end of the Second World War, critically in the form of the promise of ‘prosperity for all’ realised through mass consumption in the consumer society.

-Today, in the wake of the financial crisis and the context of climate change, the twentieth century imaginary of consumer society is fundamentally challenged, opening up cultural and social space for competing imagined futures of consumption.
-It is within this social and political-economic context that the project will explore how such futures shape, and are shaped by, social processes, and the role of imagined futures of consumption in processes of social and political contestation and legitimation.
+In the wake of the financial crisis and the face of climate change, the twentieth century imaginary of consumer society has been fundamentally challenged, opening up cultural and social space for competing, imagined futures of consumption.
+It is was within this social and political-economic context that the project sought to explore how such futures shape, and are shaped by, social processes, and the role of imagined futures of consumption in processes of social and political contestation and legitimation.
 That was 2018-19.
 Now, in 2020, in the context of the coronavirus crisis, the space of social and political possibilities has been radically opened up to competing visions of the future of consumption.

-This project is funded by the Economic and Social Research Council (New Investigators Grant ES/R007942/1) and runs from September 2018 to August 2020.
+This project is funded by the Economic and Social Research Council (New Investigators Grant ES/R007942/1) and runs from September 2018 to August 2021.

 - Curate public engagement events built around a commissioned artwork